 If you would like assistance with designing assessments for your own teaching context, contact the Center for Teaching.

 Some instructors may be interested in preventing the student use of AI tools in their assessments.
-This may be a difficult task as Beth McMurtrie points out in a recent Chronicle of Higher Education’s Teaching Newsletter, “If you want to make your assignments AI proof, that’s impossible," (McMurtrie, 2023).
+This may be a difficult task as Beth McMurtrie points out in a Chronicle of Higher Education’s Teaching Newsletter, “If you want to make your assignments AI proof, that’s impossible," (McMurtrie, 2023).
 Effective assessments are closely aligned to course goals and allow students to demonstrate their learning in authentic ways.
 Assignments that are focused on the specific learning of the course and students’ own learning are also less suited to being written by AI or by another person who is not participating in the course.

 • Developing a specific prompt that requires students to leverage information learned in the course, including materials on ICON and in-class discussions.